frattalab/splicing/README.md

 optparse
 glue

+Alternatively, there is an environment provided with the necessary packages

 After you've installed the necessary software, snakemake, R libraries, MAJIQ itself, you will need to do 3 things to get this pipeline going

 1. Set up a sample sheet